Quotes #17: The Eternal Conflict: Famous Quotes on Religion and Science

 then you can borrow money (from) them."

-satisfactory description only for those who intend to use him as a
+elements is a satisfactory description only for those who intend to use him

 "One Galileo in two thousand years is enough."

-regard to his intention, even with the threat of torture.
-And, if he
+be interrogated with regard to his intention, even with the threat of torture.

 [ie. renounce a vehement suspicion of heresy] in a plenary assembly of